barstown/packer-ansible-ee/README.md

 ## Build the image locally

-Then run the following command from the root of this repo:
+Run the following command from the root of this repository to start the build:

 ```bash
 $ ansible-builder build -v3 -t ghcr.io/barstown/packer-ansible-ee # --container-runtime=docker # Is podman by default